Abhi1226L/PopUp-Model/README.md

 - CSS custom properties
 - Flexbox
 - Animation
-- Vanilla JS
+- DOM

 ## What I learned

- I learnt using of CSS properties like background-size,position,,transition,animation and connecting that animation with javascript while the button is clicked
+ I learnt using of CSS properties like background-size,position,transition,animation and connecting that animation with javascript while the button is clicked

  ## Author